stofolus/angular-range-slider/README.md

 * Step
 * Dragging the handle
 * Touch supported dragging
+* Clicking the bar to goto value
 * No need to redraw on hide/show or resize
 * Aria attributes for a11y
 * Keyboard support for a11y

 ## What's left:
-* Clicking on the bar to change value and begin dragging
+* Disabled state
 * SASS support

 ## Usage